Poltergeistz/poltergeistz/README.md

 I'm David Journo, Freelance Fullstack Developer looking to be part of innovative projects, I love to share knowledge and ideas on how we can solve problems with quality and sustainable solutions.

-🔭 I’m currently working on Open Source projects.
+🔭 I’m currently working on Open Source projects, building my SaaS boilerplate and shipping cool side projects.

 For 2024, my goal is to learn Rustlang 🦀, cool stuff about linked data and more web app purple team.